elephantscale/cassandra-labs/install-single-node/README.txt

 == STEP 4)  Inspect cassandra configuration
-Configuration is in :  CASSANDRA_INSTALL_DIR/conf
-inspect the file  : cassandra.yml
-verify the following properties in this file
+For package based installations conf dir is : /etc/cassandra/conf For tar based installations conf dir is : CASSANDRA_INSTALL_DIR/conf inspect the file  : cassandra.yml verify the following properties in this file
     data_file_directories